Last Updated on May 9, 2021 by Lucy Foxell

 Breakfast was grab and go for us.
-There is an area downstairs in the main house which offers coffee teas, juices, fruit, cereals, toast, and pastries.
+There is an area downstairs in the main house that offers coffee teas, juices, fruit, cereals, toast, and pastries.
 We took ours to our room where we were able to relax before hitting the road.

 Channels Hotel makes for a perfect staycation and would be ideal for a family gathering, or romantic break.
 It would also work well as a place to stay if you were flying from Stansted and wanted an overnight stop before an early flight or on the way home from an evening flight.